dmytro-anokhin/url-image-app/README.md

 `ImageDetailView` shows how to use `URLImage` standalone.

-Here is the blog post on how to build it: https://medium.com/@dmytro.anokhin/url-image-view-in-swiftui-f08f85d942d8
+This is also a demo app for my blog post [URL Image view in SwiftUI](https://medium.com/@dmytro.anokhin/url-image-view-in-swiftui-f08f85d942d8).

 ## Running URLImageApp